Section 1: Why Every Security Team Runs on Python

 Automated Network Discovery - Finding What Defenders Missed

-Before you can meaningfully test defenses, you need to understand what you're defending.
-Network reconnaissance reveals the critical gap between what IT documentation claims is running on the network and what's actually accessible to attackers.
-This discrepancy often represents the most vulnerable aspects of an organization's security posture.
+Before testing defenses, you need to understand what you're defending.
+Network reconnaissance reveals the critical gap between what IT documentation claims runs on the network and what's actually accessible to attackers.

 Real-World Example: Automated Infrastructure Discovery